open-feature/ofep/007-OFEP-evaluation-context-propagation.md

 ### Register Context Propagator

-In some runtimes (i.e. node), there isn't a native solution for transaction context propagation that would work in all situations.
+In some runtimes (e.g. node), there isn't a native solution for transaction context propagation that would work in all situations.
 For that reason, it would be beneficial to provide the ability to register a transaction propagator on the global OpenFeature API.

 ```typescript
 /**